Saborage/LowVoltageTool/README.md

 # LowVoltageTool
 ---------------------------------------------------------------
-**Low Voltage Tool** is the project I made for my Bachelor's thesis at Haute Ecole Louvain en Hainaut - Mons.
+**Low Voltage Tool** is the project Simon De Grève and me made for my Bachelor's thesis at Haute Ecole Louvain en Hainaut - Mons.
 This project is being built under the watch of Electrical Engineering Service of Mons' Polytechnic Faculty (GELE).
 All the rights of the project are reserved to GELE.

 ## Overview